 The C-64 was anything but svelte, but it was also anything but overengineered.
 Every decision that went into that machine was to hit the $595 price point as a summer 1982 release, and to decrease in price rapidly.
 The Atari 800 wasn’t going to be able to compete with that.

-The 800XL came out in 1983 with an updated look in a much more svelte, cost-reduced package.
-It lost the second cartridge slot and came in a sleeker, two-tone light beige and black case that was slightly smaller than the C-64.
+The 800XL came out in 1983 with an updated look in a much smaller, less overbuilt package designed to compete in a price war rather than to survive World War III.
+It lost the second cartridge slot and came in a sleeker, two-tone off-white and black case that was slightly smaller than the C-64.
 Commodore could have made the C-64 smaller, but they reused the earlier VIC-20′s case with slight modifications to save time and money.
 Remember, price point.

 The XL looks like a 1980s home computer.
 The 800 looks like a 1970s home computer.